HadrienG2/phalanstery/README.md

 tolerate some caching and state propagation latencies.

-In the future, executors may also acquire more functionality, such as performing watchdog monitoring of runaway tasks, depending on which limitations people run into with the simple execution model.
+In the future, executors may also acquire more functionality, such as performing watchdog monitoring of runaway jobs, depending on which limitations people run into with the simple execution model.
 As of now, the plan is to keep things simple and consolidate the basic tasking and execution model before moving on with more advanced topics.